Rodmatronic/CatK/README.md

 You can use essentially any virtualizer you have.
 We prefer QEMU or VirtualBox.

 If you wanna use QEMU, you can start the ISO up with `qemu-system-i386 -cdrom /path/to/catkernel.iso` (hint: it's usually in out/)\
-Also, if you're using QEMU, you can directly start the kernel with `qemu-system-i386 -kernel /path/to/catkernel.bin` (hint: it's usually in out/isodir/boot)
+Also, if you're using QEMU, you can directly start the kernel with `qemu-system-i386 -kernel /path/to/catkernel.bin` (hint: it's usually in out/isodir/boot, or just out/ if you are not building the ISO)

 See "Debugging it" for compiling/running with a debugger (GDB/LLDB).